dmlb2000/pacifica-cartd/README.md

 Other required options are MYSQL_ROOT_PASSWORD, MYSQL_DATABASE, MYSQL_USER, MYSQL_PASSWORD

 On container startup the MYSQL_DATABASE will be created with MYSQL_USER, and MYSQL_PASSWORD having access.
-On web server startup table creation will happen if the tables do not already exist
+On web server startup necessary table creation will happen if the tables do not already exist

+## Pacifica Archive Interface (optional)

+The expected backend Archive manager API the pacifica cart uses

+When Linking use: archiveinterface:archivei

+Specifically use "archivei" as the environemnt variable prefix when linking

+Other required options are ports, specifically which port you want exposed

+Optional option but recommended is volumes.
+Creating a shared volume makes sure that even after the Archive Interface container is removed the file data  stays in case the Archive Interface needs to be restarted after removal

+**NOTE** if not using the Archive Interface inside a container (case such as deployed on different server) set the following Environment variable in the cart server/workers:
+ARCHIVE_INTERFACE_URL: urltointerface:port/

+Remember to include the port and ending /

+ ## cartworkers

+The backside of the cartserver which handles requesting/storing of files and provides statuses

+Needs to build its image using the Dockerfile

+Linked in Containers: cartrabbit:amqp, cartmysql:mysql, (optional archiveinterface:archivei)
+Specifically use "amqp", "mysql", "archivei" as the environemnt variable prefix respectively when linking

+Optional option but recommended is volumes.
+Creating a shared volume makes sure that even after the cart workers container is removed the file data  stays in case the workers need to be restarted after removal